2 Minute Read – Pig Ears, Salmonella, and You

 This recall makes sense, but we aren’t pulling our pig ears off the shelves.

 Here’s the lowdown; two HUGE companies (Pet Supplies Plus and Lennox Intl, Inc) have been selling pig ears that are contaminated with salmonella.
 In fact, roughly 100 people across the country are sick because of it.
-Some of those pig ears came from South America (but not all of them).
+As of now, we’re told that some of those pig ears came from a few countries in South America (but not all of them).
 It doesn’t seem like the dogs are getting sick, but two dozen humans have gone to the hospital.

 These Are Big Companies